rax-maas/blueflood/contrib/graphite/README.md

 ### Setup

+To install package from pypi using pip:

+    pip install blueflood-graphite-finder

+To install manually with code from github repo:
     Get the [blueflood](https://github.com/rackerlabs/blueflood) repo from github.
 Execute the following commands

     cd $BLUEFLOOD_REPO_LOCATION/contrib/graphite
     virtualenv bf-finder